KhaledFadi/Heart-Disease-Prediction/README.md

 ## Results
 The results of the models' performance are compared, and the accuracy of each model is reported.
 The confusion matrix is used to visualize the classification results.
+## License
+This project is licensed under the Apache License 2.0.